 In 2018 Yolanda Beckett moved to Baltimore from Arizona to be closer to her family.
 She was interested in getting a job at Johns Hopkins Hospital, given its stellar reputation and that a family member was successfully employed there.

+Mary Carter’s priorities changed when she had a child as a teenager.
 Maintaining a full-time academic schedule was too much of a challenge and she dropped out of school.
 It was ten years later when Mary finally completed her high school studies.